 “It is only by introducing the young to great literature, drama and music, and to the excitement of great science that we open to them the possibilities that lie within the human spirit — enable them to see visions and dream dreams.”

 Our science program focuses on observation skills, recording and analyzing patterns and data, as well as using the scientific process.
-The program is influenced by the state/national standards as well as student interest.
+The program is influenced by the Next Generation Science Standards as well as student interest.
 Facilitators combine these to create a balanced science program using a variety of human and material resources as well as our chosen published science program FOSS (Full Option Science System).

 In addition, and in keeping with our goal of subject integration, scientific content provides an avenue through which many of the basic skills involved in reading, writing and mathematics can be developed and practiced in another meaningful way.
 Because the content of a science program is meaningful and often immediately relevant, there is a substantially increased chance that the skills practiced both scientific and otherwise, will be remembered and applied to everyday life.